angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-amazon-paperback.md

 In order to complete setup for your paperback you'll need the following:

 * Your paperback ISBN if you are using an [ISBN you've purchased](/post/self-publishing-purchasing-isbns/).
 * The imprint you used when setting up your ISBN account.
 You can find this in your Bowker account by going to My Account > My Profile Data > My Company.
-For me, this is my full name which is how I listed the "publisher".
+If you want to set up your own publishing company you should [set up the Business Entity](/post/self-publishing-setting-up-a-business-entity) first.
+You cannot go back and change this on your Amazon listing later.
 * Your cover formatted properly.
 KDP does have a tool to create your own cover called [Cover Creator](https://kdp.amazon.com/en_US/help/topic/G201113520), but I did not use it so I can't speak to how well it works.
 * Your .pdf file or other accepted format of your manuscript.
 * Your published date.
 I left this blank since it was the first place I published.
 As I noted in the [setting up your ISBN](/post/self-publishing-setting-up-an-isbn/) post, this led to a mismatch in Bowker and on Amazon due to not knowing exactly when my book would be live.
 Since I was ready to publish immediately I didn't future date everything, but that might have been the best way to get matching published dates.